-A. Environmental Description Reference Section Aspect: A1: Emissions Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Environmental Green Operation KPI A1.1 The types of emissions and respective emissions data.
-Emission KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+A. Environmental Description Reference Section Aspect: A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+Environment Emission Green Operation to Achieve Environmental Target Hazardous Waste and Non-hazardous Waste KPI A1.1 The types of emissions and respective emissions data.
+Emission KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
 Emission KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Hazardous Waste and Non-hazardous Waste KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Hazardous Waste and Non-hazardous Waste KPI A1.5 Description of measures to mitigate emissions and results achieved.
-Green Operation KPI A1.6 Description of how hazardous and nonhazardous wastes are handled, reduction initiatives and results achieved.
-Hazardous Waste and Non-hazardous Waste
+Hazardous Waste and Non- hazardous Waste KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Hazardous Waste and Non- hazardous Waste KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Green Operation to Achieve Environmental Target KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Hazardous Waste and Non- hazardous Waste

-A. Environmental Description Reference Section Aspect A2: Use of Resources Policies on the efficient use of resources, including energy, water and other raw materials.
-Efficient Use of Resources Efficiency of Computer Equipment Paper KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+A. Environmental Description Reference Section Aspect A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+Efficient Use of Resources KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
 Electricity KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Water KPI A2.3 Description of energy use efficiency initiatives and results achieved.
-Electricity KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved Water KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Packaging material Aspect A3: The Environment and Natural Resources Policies on minimising the issuer's significant impact on the environment and natural resources.
+Water KPI A2.3 Description of energy use efficiency initiatives and steps taken to achieve them.
+Green Operation to Achieve Environmental Target Electricity Efficiency of Computer Equipment KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Water KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+Packaging material Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
 Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-Environment and Natural Resources
+Environment and Natural Resources Aspect A4: Climate Change General Disclosure Policies on identification and mitigation of significant climate- related issues which have impacted, and those which may impact, the issuer.
+Climate Change Risk Management KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+Climate Change Risk Management